A Ghost Story for Samhainn

 It will never be known if Calder saw, or even heard of, any of this.
 His stay at Sandilands did not overlap with Fewell’s.
 Fewell apparently made no secret of his potterings amid old Stroud’s peculiar effects, and his discoveries would have been known to other inmates, who may have told Caldwell, or even showed him.
 What we do know is that Calder’s first few nights in the house were uneventful.

 Given these symptoms it is clear why Ravichandra failed to take seriously Calder’s reports – which began on his sixth day at Sandilands – of peculiar happenings in his room at night.
-And then there is the fact that Calder’s initial complaints could be explained plausibly as the results of a very material and soluble problem.
+And then there is the fact that Calder’s initial complaints could be plausibly explained as the results of a very material and soluble problem.

 “When I get up and turn on the light,” Ravichandra reports Calder saying, “there is nothing there.
 The first time it happened, I expected to find the door open.
 I thought maybe I’d forgotten to close it properly and a breeze, or a cat, had pushed it open or something.”